Rule Of Right, Not Might

 One of the most common things for individuals to face after a domestic violence incident is a protective order.
 These are often granted to the victims in the incident to help keep them safe from further violence.
 Depending upon the allegations, a court can issue this order without even notifying the accused or holding a hearing, especially if it seems to be exceedingly clear that the alleged violence did, in fact, occur.
 Should this be issued, one of the provisions could require the accused to move from the home in question, as well as having zero contact with the petitioner.

-If you are accused of domestic violence, you should reach out to an experienced attorney right away to help you handle these charges.
-Funk & Wendlinger, LLC, is home to experienced attorneys who are happy to help you with your case.
-Give us a call today at 219-865-0002 or send an email, and let us help.
+If you are charged or accused of domestic violence or domestic battery you should reach out to an experienced attorney right away for help.
+Contact Funk & Wendlinger, LLC, to talk to an experienced attorney about your case.